 On June 5th, 1944, in Ste.
 Marie du Mont, Normandy, five-year-old Danielle Patrix fell asleep to the familiar sounds of German jackboots marching on her cobblestone street.
 When she woke up, she heard an unfamiliar rumbling.
 American tanks, arriving from Utah Beach, rolled past her front door announcing liberation from Germany.
 Soldiers stopped at her door and gave her gifts of gum, chocolate, and candy.
 On that day, June 6th, 1944, they also gave Danielle and Ste.
 Marie du Mont freedom.

-The Girl Who Wore Freedom tells the stories of the D-Day invasion from the perspective of those who lived it and those who will never forget, by following their journeys through occupation, liberation, and celebrations of freedom, remembrances and gratitude.
+The Girl Who Wore Freedom tells the story of D-Day and it’s legacy told by those who lived it and those who continue to honor its lasting impact through celebrations of remembrance and gratitude.

 The Girl Who Wore Freedom reminds Americans and the world of how America is perceived when she is at her best.
 When she values people over politics; seeks to right wrongs of injustice; and sacrifices, when necessary, so others might be free.
 The film is a timely reminder to do as the French say, “Never forget.”
 Never forget what we can be when we are true to our values.

 Our story begins in Ft.
 Campbell, Kentucky.
 We follow soldiers from the 101st Airborne as they join other units from the United States Army in Normandy, France to participate in the 74th annual D-Day commemorations.
 We watch the young soldiers from Ft.
 Campbell as they are visibly moved meeting with Normans, like Dany Patrix Boucherie, who survived the German occupation and experienced the freedom of the Allied